How to Organize a Successful Public Relations Event

 • Creating photogenic spaces (Step and repeat, photobooth, floral wall)

-8. Offer a human and attentive experience
+8. Offer a Human and Thoughtful Experience

-PR events are, above all, meetings.
+PR events are, above all, encounters.

 To create a warm and memorable atmosphere: